staff member leading workshop

 Join Our Team!

-The Center for Innovative Teaching and Learning (CITL) at Northern Illinois University (NIU) invites applications for an Instructional Designer.
-This is a twelve-month, full-time staff position with benefits including flexible schedule options and remote work opportunities.
+The Center for Innovative Teaching and Learning (CITL) at Northern Illinois University (NIU) invites applications for the Director of Online Program Development and Support.
+This is a twelve-month, full-time position with robust benefits including flexible schedule options and remote work opportunities.

 Apply Now!
 FAQ